gridai/grid-docs/products/run-run-and-sweep-github-files/yaml-configs/yaml-api.md

 ```

 {% hint style="info" %}
-Flags in grid YML files have a 1-to-1 mapping with `grid train` flags
+Flags in grid YML files have a 1-to-1 mapping with `grid run` flags
 {% endhint %}

 In addition to the parameters above, you can also run arbitrary commands on different stages of you training operation.